steinitzu/giveme/README.md

 1. Clone this repository
 2.  cd path/to/giveme
-3. Install pytest -> pip install pytest
+3. Install pytest -> `pip install pytest`
-4. Run the tests -> pytest tests.py
+4. Run the tests -> `pytest tests.py`

-<a id="org4d66ef7"></a>
+<a id="org9104475"></a>

 # Contributing

-If you run into bugs or have questions, please open an issue.
 Pull requests are welcome.
+Please post any bug reports, questions and suggestions to the issue tracker <https://github.com/steinitzu/giveme/issues>